Erimusumi/Pixel-Plumbers-Fall-2024/README.md

 GAME CONTROLS:
      - Click on "1 player" or "2 player" to start the game. or press 9.
      - Press R to reset the game
-     - press P to pause the game
+     - press 3 to pause the game
      - Press Q to quit the game

 ENEMIES CONTROLS: